kostat-sdg-kor/sdg-indicators/_posts/19-10-22-user-personas.md

 * make it hard to get lots of data
 * expect them to navigate each indicator to geth the data they need
 * expect them to understand the difference between data on the UK NRP and the UN global database

+If you have any further questions about the user personas or our user research, please contact us at <i class="fa fa-envelope"></i> [SustainableDevelopment@ons.gov.uk](mailto:SustainableDevelopment@ons.gov.uk)